We're happy you're here! Now that you're an ODU student, there are just a few things to finish up.

 Because ODU uses Gmail for student email, you also have access to Google 's G Suite for Education.
 ITS has more details about these online software applications.

 We've a guide to help you in your journey as an ODUOnline student: How to Succeed as an Online Student

 Once admitted, you can view your awarded credits (transfer, military, AP, IB, CLEP and DANTES) using LEO Online.

 Your Student Success Advisor will provide a curriculum evaluation for your major that details how awarded transfer credits are applied to your degree.
 If you believe that you have not been awarded credit appropriately, your Student Success Advisor will give you information on the transfer evaluation review process.

 If you are currently enrolled in courses at another college or university, please have an official transcript sent to us as soon as your final grade and degree (if applicable) have been posted.
 This will enable us to update your records and provide you with proper academic advising.
 In addition, please remember to submit official test scores for any AP, IB, CLEP or DANTES scores for which you are seeking credit.

-6. Complete Transfer Student Assessment (undergraduate only)
+6. Complete New Student Assessment (undergraduate only)

-7. Register for and Complete the Undergraduate Writing Sample Placement Test (undergraduate only)
+7. Register for and complete the Undergraduate Writing Sample Placement Test (undergraduate only)

-Transfer students who do not have credit for ENGL 110C are required to pass the WSPT before the end of their second semester.
+When completing the ODUOnline Student Success orientation in Blackboard, you will be directed on how to access and complete this test, if needed.
+Students who do not have credit for ENGL 110C are required to pass the WSPT before the end of their second semester.
 If they do not pass, they must discuss the exam with a Writing Center counselor before registering for the second semester.